 - 2 large Comice pears (ripe) or other sweet variety, chopped into 1 inch pieces (no need to peel)

 - 1 cup sugar

-- 1 three inch strip of lemon zest, peeled with a vegetable peeler
+- 1 strip lemon zest (3-inch), peeled with a vegetable peeler

 - In a small sauce pan combine water, wine, sugar, cinnamon, star anise and lemon zest.
 Bring to a boil over medium-high heat then reduce to a simmer.
 Add the chopped pears and cook until pears are soft and the liquid becomes syrupy, about 30 minutes.